top of page

 Cincinnati & Northern Kentucky Homeowners Can Prevent Winter Weather Foundation Damage with Proper Underground Drainage

-In a previous article about damage to roofs, gutters and downspouts caused by ice dams, we discussed how they form and ways in which we can prevent the formation of ice dams that can lead to thousands of dollars in damage to your home and its foundation.
-However, what if homeowner’s in Cincinnati & Northern Kentucky fail to prevent ice dams from forming?
+In a previous article about damage to roofs, gutters and downspouts caused by ice dams, we discussed how they form and how to prevent ice dams that can lead to thousands of dollars in damage to your home and its foundation.
+However, what if homeowners in Cincinnati & Northern Kentucky fail to prevent ice dams from forming?
 Can an underground drainage solution help protect a home’s foundation from further damage?

 The answer is an emphatic YES!
-In this article, we’ll delve into how our Cincinnati & Northern Kentucky winter weather affects our home’s foundations, what can happen if our homes are not maintained well or winterized properly, and what we can do to prevent and mitigate damage to our homes and more specifically, our home’s foundation.
+In this article, we’ll explore how winter weather in Cincinnati & Northern Kentucky affects our home’s foundations.
+We will also discuss what can happen if our homes are not maintained or properly winterized, as well as how to prevent and mitigate damage to our homes, with a focus on our home’s foundation.

 Cascading ice over gutter downspout and wiring to a home in Greater Cincinnati/Northern Kentucky.